What is zika virus?

 What are the clinical features of zika virus infection?

 Zika virus infection arises about 10 days after a bite from an infected mosquito.
-It results in headache, mild fever, chills, conjunctivitis (red eyes), joint and muscle aches and rash.
+It results in headache, mild fever, chills, conjunctivitis (red eyes), joint and muscle aches and an itchy rash.
 Other non-specific symptoms may include headache, fatigue, malaise, abdominal pain and vomiting.

 Zika virus infection usually recovers within a week.